samiraborghei/my-portfolio/README.md

 ## About Me

-In this section, I provide a brief introduction about myself, highlighting my background, interests, and goals.
-I also mention any relevant education or certifications I have obtained.
+In this section, I offer a concise introduction about myself, highlighting my background, interests, and goals.
+I also include any relevant education or certifications I have obtained.

 ## Skills